j-morano/contemporary-z/README.md

 FUNCTIONALITY:
   * If no option nor directory or substrings are specified, 'cz' prints a numbered list of the most 'frecent' directories to select one of them by introducing its number.
-The list of results can be expanded by introduccing the letter 'e' instead of a number.
   * If a directory alias is introduced, 'cz' does 'cd' to the directory.
   * If a directory name is introduced, 'cz' jumps to the directory (if available) and adds it to the directories database (if it is not already added).
   * If a substring or substrings are introduced, 'cz' searches in the database for coincidences.
-Then, if 'substring_shortest' is 'true' ir the number of matches is equal to 1, it 'cd's to the directory with the shortest pathname.
+Then, if 'substring' is 'shortest' or the number of matches is equal to 1, it 'cd's to the directory with the shortest pathname.
-    Else, if there are more than 1 match and 'substring_shortest' is 'false', 'cz' prints the interative selection menu.
-  * For the sake of efficiency, the directories last accessed more than a month ago are removed from the database.
+    If 'substring' is equal to 'score', it goes to the directory with the highest score.
+Otherwise, it prints the interactive selection menu.
+If there is only one result, it always 'cd's to it.

 OPTIONS:
 Mandatory arguments to long options are mandatory for short options too.